-A university education encompasses learning through courses and co-curricular experiences.
-In totality, these elements allow our graduates to achieve Common Degree Outcomes.
-As a learning community, we promote the achievement of six outcomes which become competencies our graduates share.
+A university education encompasses learning through courses and co-curricular experiences which allow our graduates to achieve Common Degree Outcomes.
+Our learning community promotes the achievement of six outcomes which become competencies our graduates share.

 - 1. Articulate and apply the principles and values of freedom and free-enterprise. - 2.
 Communicate effectively in speech and writing. - 3.
-Demonstrate critical thinking and problem-solving proficiency. - 4.
-Demonstrate foundational knowledge of the functional areas of business. - 5.
-Demonstrate acumen applied to the global business environment. - 6.
+Demonstrate critical thinking and problem-solving proficiency. - Demonstrate foundational knowledge of the functional areas of business. - Demonstrate acumen applied to the global business environment. - 6.
 Demonstrate effective leadership and interpersonal skills.